FNALLPC/cms-das-pre-exercises/_episodes/01-CMSDataAnalysisSchoolPreExerciseFirstSet.md

 {: .source}

 > ## Question 5.1a
-> How many modules produce products of type *vector*?
+> How many modules produce products of type *vector* in this particular MiniAOD file?
 >
 > **Note:** We mean a plain `std::vector`, not a `BXVector` or any other type.
 {: .challenge}